A lot has happened since they broke ground for Fenway Park on September 25, 1911, and not just baseball.

 Here are a few classic moments about the old ballfield captured by photographer Leslie Jones from the collections of the Boston Public Library.

 January 5, 1934, fire breaks out in the left field stands at Fenway Park.
 Construction was underway at the time.

 Rally for Irish independence at Fenway Park in 1919.

 Mrs. Babe Ruth and Mrs. Lefty Gomez at Fenway Park in August of 1934.
 It was the Babe’s last year as a New York Yankee, and Boston fans treated him better than the Yankees did.
 After all, Ruth had been a standout Red Sox pitcher and batter from 1914-1919.

 A gateman at his post, 1950.
-He didn't have a whole lot to worry about.
-The Red Sox wouldn't win a pennant for another 17 years.
-They wouldn't win the World Series for another 54 years.
-Many blamed the drought on the Curse of the Bambino that resulted from the Red Sox trading away Babe Ruth.
+He didn’t have a whole lot to worry about.
+The Red Sox wouldn’t win a pennant for another 17 years.
+They wouldn’t win the World Series for another 54 years.
+Many blamed the drought on the Curse of the Bambino, which resulted from the Red Sox trading away Babe Ruth.

 Boston schoolchildren collected pennies, nickels and dimes in 1914 to buy three circus elephants – Molly, Waddy and Tony – for the Franklin Park Zoo.
 When the animals arrived in town, they were shown off at Fenway Park before heading to their new home.

 Archbishop Richard Cushing at Fenway Park leading a Holy Name Candlelight Ceremony in 1947.

 A foul pole in Fenway’s short right field was named the Pesky Pole after a rare home run by shortstop Johnny Pesky in 1948.

 Another Fenway feature: the red seat, where in 1946 Ted Williams hit a 502-foot home run that would have traveled father if the ball hadn’t hit a 56-year-old construction engineer from Albany, N.Y.